The Reading Room (Registered Charity No. 300882)

 Contact: Alison and Adrian Lewis, owners: Greenbanks, Kingston.

 During 2003-5 parishioners were involved in laying a claim under new Open Spaces legislation to a privately-owned piece of land, known as Middle Townsend Park, over which they had walked and carried out other activities for many years.
 The land was owned by an absentee landlord who had not maintained it, but who decided to bar public access.
-Working with Devon County Council, and invoking the CROW (Countryside and Rights of Way Act), a portion of the land was finally handed to the village residents in late 2005.
+Working with Devon County Council, and invoking the CROW (Countryside and Rights of Way Act), a right of way was granted in late 2005.
 Shortly after this the land was sold to a village family, who have fenced off a part of it to graze their horses, whilst allowing access to the Open Space.
 The path is now there for all to enjoy and can form part of circular walks around the village, see under 'Walking in Kingston'.

 Contact: Parish Clerk: Sue Green: email@example.com

 Kingston Parish Council owns a field containing 11 main and two smaller allotment plots which it lets out to parishioners under the Allotments Act.
 This Act requires that the money received from rentals (currently £30 per plot) should be used for their maintenance.
-This funding is augmented by the Parish Council to enable the allotments to be maintained throughout the year.
-It is occasionally possible to rent a half allotment .
-An allotment group meets from time to time in the Dolphin Inn to share ideas, help and resources.
-There are chickens and bees kept on on site.
+There are chickens and often bees kept on on site.
 A copy of the allotment tenancy contract can be seen below.
 Contact the Clerk if you are a Kingston resident and interested in having an allotment.
-As at 15 May 2014 there is two half allotments available.

 Allotment tenancy contract